-Froedtert & the Medical College of Wisconsin Clinical Cancer Center is one of the most innovative cancer treatment facilities in the region and has been long regarded as a top quality radiation therapy provider.
-It is fast gaining national attention for the work its physicians continue to perform each year in significant cancer research and other advancements.
+Froedtert & the Medical College of Wisconsin Clinical Cancer Center is one of the most innovative cancer treatment facilities in the region and has been long regarded as a top-quality radiation therapy provider.
+We offer specialized programs for every kind of cancer with specialist who focus on a particular cancer.
+The hospital has gained national attention for the work its physicians continue to perform each year in significant cancer research and other advancements.
 The core mission of the Department of Radiation Oncology is its deep commitment to the education of future generations of all radiation oncology professionals; while focusing on patient care.
 Additionally, the cancer center is accredited by the American Society for Radiation Oncology's Accreditation Program for Excellence (APEx).